eltiffster/readingDocs/README.md

   - *License:* Any conditions or rules for distribution of the software.
   - *Updates or Release History:* Notes about new releases, fixes, and the like.
 If a piece of software seems outdated, it may be depreciated and non-functional.

 **Note:** Most documentation incorporates aspects of more than one type.
-It's rare to find a doc that doesn't.
+In fact, it's rare to find a doc that doesn't.

 ## On Reading and Using Documentation